-It is the responsibility of the employee to schedule the use if their Personal Holiday, which requires PRIOR approval by their Department Head and must be used BEFORE the last full pay period of the fiscal year.
+If hired during the last 60 days of the fiscal year the deadline to take is prior to the last pay period of December.
 Department Directors are responsible for tracking their employee's use of the Personal Holiday.
 Personal Holidays will be paid to the employee based on their regular work shift, not to exceed 24 hours (ex: an employee who works a 10 hour shift will receive 10 hours of Personal Holiday pay, an employee who works an 8 hour shift will receive 8 hours of Personal Holiday pay).

-The Department Director or his/her designee is responsible for tracking the use of employees' Personal Holiday.
+The Department Director or his/her designee is responsible for tracking the use of employees' Personal Holiday